Are you ready to pay off your debt but have no clue where to start?

 One way to track income and expenses quickly is to use an aggregation tool like Mint.com.
 Simply set up a Mint account and link all of your financial accounts (banks, credit cards, loans, etc) to the Mint interface.
 Once you’ve done that, categorize any uncategorized transactions and take a look at the data in front of you.

-If you’d prefer not to use an aggregation tool, you can do the same thing with a bit of time, statements from your financial accounts for the last few months and a piece of paper or an excel spreadsheet.
-Simply classify all of the line items on your statements into income and expense categories.
+If you’d prefer not to use an aggregation tool, you can do the same thing with a bit of time.
+Take statements from your financial accounts for the last few months and a piece of paper or an excel spreadsheet.
+Then, simply classify all of the line items on your statements into income and expense categories.

 Looking back, have you ever experience any money sinkholes with your finances?
 I’d be interested to hear what you find either in your past or present finances.